The Grucci family, photographed in 1995. All photos courtesy of the Grucci family.

-1. Always look for ways to
+1. Always look for ways to trim costs.

 Until the late 1990s, the Grucci family business had operated almost exclusively in New York since their relative and company founder Angelo Lanzetta emigrated there from Italy in 1870.
 But more than a century later, the family began wondering if they'd need to relocate to a new state.

 Grucci-produced fireworks performance for the Statue of Liberty Centennial celebration in New York City in 1986.

 "It got to the point where we were paying New York state $1.10 in worker's compensation for every $1 we paid our manufacturing employees," says executive vice president Phil Grucci, who is 48.
 "We couldn’t keep paying that much."

 In 1996, the family found an Army-owned ammunitions facility in Radford, Va., where taxes were more "friendly" for manufacturing businesses, Grucci says.
 They started leasing about 100 acres at the facility and relocated their manufacturing business there.

 "It was intimidating because no one from the family wanted to leave our home state," Grucci says.
 "Eventually, two of my cousins reluctantly volunteered to move to Virginia and manage the transition.
 It made all the difference."

 With 140 employees at the Virginia facility today, Grucci says the family saves "hundreds of thousands of dollars" on worker's compensation fees each year.

 In 1997, the family officially founded a separate manufacturing business called Pyrotechnique by Grucci.
 Not long after, it landed a major contract building simulated hand grenades for the U.S. Department of Defense.

 Felix Grucci Sr. inspecting a firework shell, 1940.